nicm42/react-mock-challenge/README.md

 ## Setup

-To view this project, download the files, open a terminal in that folder and install locally using npm:
+To view this project, visit the [demo](https://react-mock-challenge.pages.dev/) download the files, open a terminal in that folder and install locally using npm:

 ```
 npm install